We kicked June (aka the greatest month of the year) off at an event that is 100% my idea of a good time!

 The Veuve Clicquot Polo Classic took place on Liberty State Park (just outside of NYC) on June 1st and it combined my two favorite things: an excuse to get dressed up + an excuse to day drink! *Extra points for including horses.

 It was one of those events that you anticipate going for years (like Coachella), so when you finally make it you’re just praying it lives up to the hype.
 I’m happy to report that the VC Polo Classic most certainly did!
 I’m sure it helped that I was with two of my best friends and my boyfriend, but it was honestly one of the best experiences that I will never forget.
 If you get the opportunity to go, you should definitely take it!
-We spend the day just enjoying life and honestly, what more could you ask out of a Saturday?
+We spent the day just enjoying life and honestly, what more could you ask out of a Saturday?

 If you do plan to go next year here are a few things you should know: